The American Revolution and its political consequences

 Aids (taxes on drinks, including cider)

-The farmers general are very badly seen and they can keep a share.
+The farmers generally are very badly seen and they can keep a share.
 Not to mention the counter salt bands (gabelous).
 When the tax agents come, they may not be received or may find themselves face to face with a gun.

 The judicial system was also very long and abominable (the preliminary question, abolished and replaced in 1780).
 The districts are of unparalleled variety.
 Progress is notable (end of the preliminary question in 1788).
 Judges remain corrupted by thugs called grocers (they give rare products).